Wildland Fire Suppression

 Wildlife, and WUI Communities

-As our climate continues to change, integrating innovative wildland firefighting technology becomes essential to fire safety and environmental health.
-Each year, weather-related events grow more severe, intensifying wildfire risk and contributing to the erosion of natural resources.
-Communities in Wildland Urban Interface (WUI) areas face heightened fire hazards during warmer seasons.
-To ensure safety and protect environmental health, it is critical to implement wildland fire management strategies and fight outbreaks with environmentally friendly methods.
+As our climate changes, innovative wildland firefighting technology becomes essential to life safety and environmental health.
+Communities in Wildland Urban Interface (WUI) areas face heightened threats from intensifying wildfire seasons.
+To protect civilians, firefighters, and neighborhoods, it is critical to implement wildland fire management strategies with eco-friendly F-500 EA®.

 Eco-Friendly

 Our products minimize environmental impact when combating wildfires.
-These products protect air quality and water sources while also supporting sustainable fire protection practices in compliance with environmental health standards.
+F-500 EA® protects air quality and water sources while supporting wildland fire suppression practices in compliance with environmental health standards.

 Fluorine-Free

-As fire departments transition away from fluorinated firefighting foams due to high levels of polyfluoroalkyl substances (PFAS), the demand for fluorine-free alternatives, like our F-500 firefighting foam, continues to grow to support fire safety initiatives.
+As fire departments transition away from fluorinated firefighting foams due to high levels of polyfluoroalkyl substances (PFAS), the demand for fluorine-free alternatives, like our F-500 EA®, continues to grow to support fire safety initiatives.

 Firefighter Cancer